Methods of free probability: 16d. Spectral measures

+And so on.
+In short, by doing computations, we are led to the conclusion in the statement, by a kind of recurrence, involving a certain family of orthogonal polynomials.

+(3) In practice now, following \cite{jo1}, the most elegant way of proving the result is by using the fact, explained in Theorem 16.14, that that sequence of Jones projections $e_1,e_2,e_3,\ldots\subset B(H)$ generates a copy of the Temperley-Lieb algebra of index $N$:

+With this result in hand, we must prove that such a representation cannot exist in index $N<4$, unless we are in the following special situation:

+But this can be proved by using some suitable trace and positivity manipulations on $TL_N$, as in (2) above, and for full details here, we refer to Jones' paper \cite{jo1}.

-\begin{proof} Here the first assertion is something that we already know, from chapter 15.
-As for the second assertion, this comes via a refinement of all this, the key ingredient being the fact that in index $N\leq4$, and in fact more generally in the amenable case, as discussed before, we must have $N=||\Gamma||^2$.
+(4) As for the second assertion in the statement, this comes via a refinement of all this, the key ingredient being the fact that in index $N\leq4$, and in fact more generally in the amenable case, as discussed before, we must have $N=||\Gamma||^2$.
 See \cite{jo1}. \end{proof}

 More in detail now, the usual Coxeter-Dynkin ADE graphs are as follows:

 -7mm

 -7mm